BNamericas - How Guatemala's Cementos Progreso took advan...

 BNamericas: What level of growth do you expect for this year?

-González: What we expect to happen is that industries will expand in line with the rate of growth in each one of the countries where we are present.
-That is what normally happens, although this year we have ended up facing enormous challenges due to the global inflation, the war between Russia and Ukraine that has had a terrible effect on the costs of energy – on thermal and electric energy, as well as fuels.
-We believe that the countries where we operate still have a resilience that will allow the construction industry to expand at similar levels of the growth of the economies.
+González: What we expect is that industries will expand in line with the growth rates of the countries where we are present.
+That is what normally happens, although this year we face enormous challenges due to global inflation, the war between Russia and Ukraine that has had a terrible effect on the costs of energy – on thermal and electric energy, as well as fuels.
+We believe that the countries where we operate still have a resilience that will allow the construction industry to expand at similar growth levels as the economies.
 So this year we are hoping to gradually return to normal even in the midst of these challenges.
-There is uncertainty whether 2023 will give us a recession or not, and in the case of recession if it will strong, average, or mild.
-But the truth is that in our DNA it is more about thinking for the long term instead of one year.
+There is uncertainty whether 2023 will give us a recession or not, and in the case of a recession, if it will be strong, average, or mild.
+But the truth is that in our DNA it is more about thinking for the long term instead of just one year.

 BNamericas: What other challenges do you face?

-González: The challenge is to understand that the world has changed and because of effects completely unrelated to the corporate world.
-It is clear that we are in a world where we have the highest inflation in the last 40 years, and it is a phenomenon that will continue to accompany us.
+González: The challenge is to understand that the world has changed because of factors that are completely unrelated to the corporate world.
+It is clear we are now in a world where we have the highest inflation in the last 40 years, and it is a phenomenon that will continue to accompany us.
 We believe that after this recession has passed, the world will see less of the global trade that had become the norm in the 1990s and from the year 2000 onward.
 It will suffer from the geopolitical tensions that can be seen in Europe, in China.
 We also believe that the US, as Latin America's big trading partner, will seek to reduce its supply chains with what they have called nearshoring.
-This phenomenon is an opportunity that will allow many Latin American business leaders to take advantage of a large market like the US one and they will seek to boost exports, which will benefit us all because it will stimulate economic growth.
+This represents an opportunity that will allow many Latin American business leaders to take advantage of a large market like the US one and seek to boost exports, which will benefit all of us as it will stimulate economic growth.

 BNamericas: What are the objectives for the long term?

-González: We expect to continue focusing on the company's sustainability, to be the preferred supplier, the preferred employer, the environmental leader and a responsible citizen.
-We seek to create value for all of our shareholders.
+González: We expect to continue focusing on the company's sustainability, to be the preferred supplier, the preferred employer, the environmental leader and a responsible [corporate] citizen.
+We seek to create value for all our shareholders.
 Profits are not the goal, they are the result.
-We believe that if we do not comply with creating economic, social and environmental value, the long-term objective does not exist.
-The long term is about creating this triple value so that we can not only be economically viable, but also be able to make the company sustainable in the long term.
+We believe that if we do not create economic, social and environmental value, the long-term objective does not exist.
+The long term is about creating this triple value so that we can be not only economically viable but also sustainable in the long run.

 Subscribe to the most trusted business intelligence platform in Latin America.
 Let us show you our solutions for Suppliers, Contractors, Operators, Government, Legal, Financial and Insurance.